 Any files that WhiteRabbit creates will be exported to this local folder.
 Use the “Pick Folder” button to navigate in your local environment where you would like the scan document to go.

 Here you can specify the location of the source data.
-The following source types are supported: delimited text files, SAS files, MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure SQL Database.
+The following source types are supported: delimited text files, SAS files, MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure, Snowflake.
 Below are connection instructions for each data type of data source.
 Once you have entered the necessary information, the “Test connection” button can ensure a connection can be made.

 tab